aleksve/ischedule/README.md

 An elegant way to schedule periodic tasks in a Python program.
-No threads or processes are created by this library, which avoids the issues of synchronizing the data access and coordinating exception handling between tasks.
-Both the user and the library code can therefore be made with relatively uncomplicated logic, which makes this library ideal for embedded and critical applications.
+Simple syntax, precise execution.

 **Basic example**